 Why do some homes peel?
 Is sanding your house before painting necessary?
 You will find many reasons, but one of them is not getting the exterior of your house ready adequately before painting it.
-Find out what is probably the most important measures about sanding your residence prior to painting.
+Find out what is probably the most important measure about sanding your residence prior to painting.

 Is Sanding Your House Before Painting Necessary?